Richard-VR0/URL-Requests/README.md

 All the projects of the bachelor’s degree in computer engineering of the Politecnico di Milano

 # Fondamenti di comunicazioni e Internet
-Exercises in language Python and Cisco Packet Tracer
+Exercises in language Python, Batch and Cisco Packet Tracer
 <ul>
   <li>HTTP
     <ul>